ajstarks/deck/cmd/lchart/README.md

 The input data format a tab-separated or CSV formatted list of ```label,data``` pairs where label is an arbitrary string, and data is intepreted as a floating point value.

-For tab-separated data, a line beginning with "#" is parsed as a title, with the title text beginning after the "#".
+Lines beginning with "#" is parsed as a title, with the title text beginning after the "#".
 If a third column is present, it serves as an annotation.

-For CSV files, lines beginning with "title" are parsed as the title, with the second field the text of the title.

 Here is an example input data file: